Caregiver Burnout: How to Take Care of Yourself

 The five steps of burning out when caring for a loved one usually look like this:

 When first caring for someone, you may have very high expectations for your capabilities.
-You may think that you will help the person you are caring for drastically and make an enormous difference through your caring acts.
-It can be helpful to manage these expectations from the beginning, especially if your loved one has a degenerative or fatal illness because when unrealistic expectations are not fulfilled, you may blame yourself.
+You may think that you will drastically help the person you are caring for and make an enormous difference in their life.

 You may begin to notice some common stress and anxiety symptoms.
 This could mean an inability to focus, avoidance in decision making, irritability, trouble sleeping, fatigue, headaches, etc.

 A little stress is normal, especially if you are going through a familial illness.
 But chronic stress is a serious problem that can lead to burnout.
 The symptoms are similar to those of stage two, but they are more intense.
-For example, you may feel chronic exhaustion, experience panic attacks or nightmares, you may have anger lash outs or physical illness.
+For example, you may feel chronic exhaustion, experience panic attacks or nightmares, lash out in anger, or experience physical illness.
 This could also result in escapist activities, like substance abuse.

 By the time you reach burnout, the symptoms are already critical.
 Here are some of what you might be experiencing: